 - Retaliation is an act or attempted act taken because of a person’s participating in a protected activity (e.g., making or supporting a complaint of discrimination) that would discourage a reasonable person from engaging in protected activity.
 Protected activity includes a person’s good faith (1) opposition to discrimination; (2) report of discrimination to the university or a state or federal agency; or (3) participation (or reasonable expectation of participation) in any manner in an investigation of discrimination or a proceeding related to discrimination.
 Retaliation is a violation of this policy regardless of whether the underlying violation of this policy is ultimately found to have merit.
 Retaliation should be reported in the same manner in which discrimination is reported under this policy.
 When the university receives notice of alleged retaliation, the university will take immediate and appropriate steps to investigate the alleged retaliation.
 The university will take strong responsive action if it determines that retaliation occurred, which may include disciplinary action, up to and including termination of employment.
 The university generally will investigate and resolve reports of retaliation in the same manner in which it handles reports of discrimination under this policy.
 It is the university’s goal and policy to prevent and/or stop acts of retaliation before they rise to the level of violating state or federal law.

-- The University will implement Affirmative Action Plans, which will be made available to employees upon request.
+- The University will implement Affirmative Action Plans, available portions of which will be shared with employees upon request.

 - The university will not deny alternative job assignments, modified duties, or other accommodations to employees who are unable to perform some of their job duties because of sex, which includes pregnancy, childbirth, and related medical conditions.